Residents in the Radiology Residency Program at Bryn Mawr Hospital will

 obtained during Interventional Radiology rotations.

-There are four months of required rotation at Bryn Mawr Hospital.
-At
+There are four blocks of required rotation at Bryn Mawr Hospital and

 Four months of nuclear medicine are mandated by the American Board of